 We didn’t originally have track notes for this walk, but heard about it from a couple we met up Mt Roland.
 It’s seemingly not well publicised, but we ended up getting a printed sheet of track notes from the visitor centre at Deloraine, which is the closest major town (and where we were staying).

-It’s straightforward enough: from the car park (in the map below) follow the Meander Falls Track to view the falls, then if you like, continue up the sparsely marked track to the boulder field for great views over the Upper Meander Valley.
-(I believe you can in fact climb all the way to the top of the escarpment, but Sophia wasn’t up for that so I stopped to take photos and then returned).
+It’s straightforward enough: from the car park (in the map below) follow the Meander Falls Track to view the falls, then if you like, continue up the sparsely marked track to the boulder field for great views over the Upper Meander Valley ( you can see this marked on the topo map above).
+I believe you can in fact climb all the way to the top of the escarpment, but Sophia wasn’t up for that so I stopped to take photos and then returned.

 From the falls, back track a while (maybe just 10 to 15 minutes) until you see a sign post for the Split Rock Track (which you should have seen on the way up), and turn left.
 This track crosses the Upper Meander River, then rises up through an extensive boulder field – the route is marked by cairns.
 The route eventually enters heath vegetation on a saddle, where it is a bit indistinct, but descends back through boulders again (more cairns; where I took the rainbow pictures), to eventually re-enter forest on the other side of the saddle.
 During this section the impressive cliffs of Bastion Bluff are on your left.